 Copyright © Nucleus Medical Media, Inc.

-A risk factor is something that increases your chance of getting a disease or condition.
-You are more likely to develop malignant hypertension if you have already have essential hypertension—high blood pressure of 140/90 or higher.
-Your risk may increase further if you are:
+Malignant hypertension is more common in men, African Americans, and in smokers.
+You are more likely to develop malignant hypertension if you already have essential hypertension—high blood pressure of 140/90 or higher.

 Malignant hypertension produces noticeable symptoms, including:

-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 Your blood pressure readings will probably be very high.
 Readings will be taken in both arms, while lying down and while standing up.
 A careful stethoscope exam of your heart and a detailed neurological exam will be performed.
 An eye exam may show signs of high blood pressure, including swelling of the optic nerve or bleeding inside the eye.

 Tests may include the following: